Mikaela Loach

-Mikaela Loach is a British climate justice activist, author, and former medical student.

-She was brought up in Surrey, living in Edinburgh, Scotland.
-She is a medical student at the University of Edinburgh who published a book and uses social media for campaigning, named as one of the Prospect top thinkers in 2024.
+Mikaela Loach is an acclaimed British author, climate justice organiser, activist, speaker and media personality.
+She has authored two books: It's Not That Radical: Climate Action to Transform Our World (2023) and Climate Is Just The Start (2025).
+She was named a top thinker of 2024 by Prospect.

-Alongside Jo Becker, Loach is the co-producer, writer and presenter of the Yikes podcast, which explores climate change, human rights and social justice.
-She is the author of the book It's Not That Radical: Climate Action to Transform Our World (2023).
-In 2025, she published a book for young people, Climate is just the start.
+With Jo Becker, Loach co-hosts the Yikes podcast, which explores climate change, human rights and social justice.
+Loach co-founded AWETHU School of Organising alongside anti-racism educator, Jess Mally, with AWETHU's first cohort taking place in September 2024.

 Early life and education

-Loach was born in Kingston, Jamaica, to a British father and Jamaican mother, and moved to Surrey, United Kingdom.
-In the UK, Loach attended Farlington School.
+Loach was born in Kingston, Jamaica, to a British father and Jamaican mother and moved to Surrey at age 3.
+She studied Medicine at the University of Edinburgh.
+Mikaela Loach also holds a degree in Global Health Policy.

-Campaigning
+Career

+Campaigns

 Loach advocates for environmental justice, racial justice, sustainable fashion, as well as speaking out on issues such as white supremacy and maltreatment of migrants.
 She also seeks to make the climate movement more inclusive and promoting 'active hope' and collective action, which extends to all "emitting" industries and areas of cultural institutions and of event sponsorship.

 During part of 2019 Extinction Rebellion climate crisis protests in London, Loach locked-on for eight hours in an attempt to prevent police clearing a site.
 She also campaigns with Climate Camp Scotland.
 She was a speaker at Zurich Insurance Group's Youth Against Carbon Conference.
-In 2020, Loach created the Yikes podcast with Jo Becker.

 In December 2021, Loach took part in a judicial review alongside other activists, to challenge the UK Government's oil and gas strategy.
 In January 2022, the High Court found against the activists, stating the case had "no basis in the statute".
-But her "Stop Oil" campaigning continues and has an impact on young activists.
+Her "Stop Oil" campaigning continues and has an impact on young activists.
 A related campaign Loach engages in is against fast fashion and supply chains bringing the physical, environmental damage and human rights issues together, and attempts to improve advice and practices in the market, and has concerns about the hidden emissions from buildings.

+In 2022, Loach became the first climate activist to feature on the cover of music and culture magazine, KERRANG!.

 She was one of the authors who disrupted the Edinburgh International Book Festival in 2024, in relation to sponsorship concerns.
 Loach sees the various campaigns as integrated, comparing her "networks of resistance" to a network of fungi, linking trees in a forest.

+Podcast and writing

+In 2020, Loach created the Yikes podcast with Jo Becker.

+Via a five-way auction in 2022, DK Life acquired the rights to publish Loach's debut book It's Not That Radical: Climate Action to Transform Our World in 2023.

+Loach's second book Climate Is Just The Start was published via Random House Children's in 2025.
+That same year, Loach was appointed a Launchpad Fellow of The Safina Center.